openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

     yum remove -y epel-release
 ```

-or you can use an installation script `install_NEO_OCL_driver.sh` if you previously installed OpenVINO in the Dockerfile, where `INTEL_OPENCL` is a variable to store default version for Intel® Graphics Compute Runtime for OpenCL™ Driver:
+or you can use the installation script `install_NEO_OCL_driver.sh` if you previously installed OpenVINO in the Dockerfile, where `INTEL_OPENCL` is the variable to store the default version of Intel® Graphics Compute Runtime for OpenCL™ Driver:

 ```sh